yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-mar-2022/index.md

 `Kirby and the Forgotten Land` turned out to be one of the best platformers of recent times, and also quite a challenge for our devs.

-epicboy jumped in to keep the ball rolling and started by solving the geometry pop-ins that are very noticeable in the first gameplay scenes.
+epicboy got the ball rolling by solving geometry pop-ins that were very noticeable throughout gameplay.

 {{< single-title-imgs
 	"That tree just pops!
 (Kirby and the Forgotten Land)"